Making Your Landing Page Convert

 Not expressing authenticity

 As many as 81% of consumers say that they need to be able to trust a company before they feel comfortable doing business with them.
-This trust simply cannot be achieved if your website and its landing pages do not express authenticity.
+This trust simply cannot be achieved if your website and its landing pages do not express authenticity, or highlights social proof (think testimonials, ratings, reviews).

 One of the problems with today’s high-paced online landscape is that there are too few original websites out there.
 Too many businesses are copying designs and content from other websites, and diluting their own voice in the process.